pritesh-shrivastava/pritesh-shrivastava.github.io/assets/files/goodreads_books_analysis.md

----
-layout: single
-classes: wide
-title: "Analyzing my Goodreads data"
-excerpt: "Simple EDA of my reading activity using tidyverse on R Markdown"
-date: 2020-10-26
-tags:
-  - R
-  - tidyverse
-comments: true
----

 I started tracking my reading activity on the Goodreads app ~ 6 years ago.
 Why?
-Because Bertrand Russell once famously said,
->“There are two motives for reading a book; one, that you enjoy it; the other, that you can boast about it on Goodreads.”
+Because Bertrand Russell once famously said, &gt;“There are two motives for reading a book; one, that you enjoy it; the other, that you can boast about it (on Goodreads).”

 Okay, I'm joking about the second part!
 But I've actually found the Goodreads annual [Reading Challenges](https://www.goodreads.com/challenges/11621-2020-reading-challenge) to be a good motivation to read more books.
 It's a simple pledge you make to read a certain no. of books a year, but since it's tracked publicly on a social media site, you end up completing the challenge more often than not, out of vanity, if not, motivation.